emmajanedrews/base-template/_posts/2018-01-03-what-kind-of-inspections-can-homebuyers-ask-for.md

   some aren’t.
 Here’s what you should and shouldn’t ask for.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jeff+Smith/Denver+Real+Estate+Agent-+What+Kind+of+Inspections+Can+Homebuyers+Ask+for%253F.mp4
-pullquote: Don’t ask for the “Mickey Mouse repair.”
+pullquote: Don’t ask for the “Mickey Mouse repair.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false